-Book Review: 'Melia Ridge' by William Florence
+Book Review: 'Melia Ridge'

 Amateur detective Max Blake and his fiancée Caeli Brown find themselves caught up in an unbridled adventure when they receive a postcard from Caeli’s uncle, the former Archbishop Jack O’Lennox, previously presumed dead.
 Max, Caeli, and a team of selected allies travel to Rome to infiltrate Vatican City and contact O’Lennox.
 But getting to Caeli’s uncle is no stroll through church doors.
 On the run from the corrupted officials of the Catholic Church, Max and his group stumble onto a conspiracy so deep and twisted it may shake the foundation of the Church and American history.

 William Florence creates suspense, tension, and excitement throughout Melia Ridge by keeping the stakes high and complicating matters as the story progresses.
 The novel moves quickly, picking up the pace as the mystery unfolds.
 How is O’Lennox still alive?
 What does the Church want with him?
 With each step forward and new reveal, the situation gets murkier and more complex.
 Fans of conspiracy theories—especially those involving the Catholic Church and the JFK assassination—will enjoy the surprise turn of events in Melia Ridge.